surya-nukala/daily-coding-practice/README.md

 This repository contains my daily coding practice solutions from platforms like LeetCode.

-It includes problems solved using Python and Java, covering arrays, strings, hashing, dynamic programming, binary search, BFS, segment trees, and other important problem-solving techniques.
+It includes problems solved using Python and Java, covering arrays, strings, hashing, dynamic programming, binary search, BFS, segment trees, greedy algorithms, and other important problem-solving techniques.

 ## Problems Solved